 There you have it, some of the best vegan food choices for hikers and backpackers.
 The general characteristics about these meals are their light weight, convenience, shelf life and nutritional value.
 Whether home made or prepacked in grocery stores, these meals provide the energy to keep you going on your hike.

 They are just as tasty as their animal based counter parts, if not more, and come in a lot of variety to stimulate your taste buds.
 Remember to follow the storage instructions for each food, read labels on packs and cans and don’t be tempted to eat expired or spoiled foods.
+For more useful backpacking food tips, check our article for additional options.

 We bet there are some vegan food varieties you want to tell us about, feel free to tell us in the comments section below.
 Do you have any questions or suggestions about the food listed, we would love to hear about them.
 What about those storage tips and food preservation hacks?
 Let us know about them in the comments section.
 We are all ears!